gimler/guzzle-docs/en/tour/building_services.rst

 Commands help to hide complexity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Commands are the method in which you abstract away the underlying format of the requests that need to be sent to take action on a web service.
 Commands in Guzzle are meant to be built by executing a series of setter methods on a command object.
 Commands are only validated when they are being executed.
 A ``Guzzle\Service\Client`` object is responsible for executing commands.
-Commands created for your web service must implement ``Guzzle\Service\Command\CommandIterface``, but it's easier to extend the ``Guzzle\Service\Command\AbstractCommand`` class and implement the ``build()`` method.
+Commands created for your web service must implement ``Guzzle\Service\Command\CommandInterface``, but it's easier to extend the ``Guzzle\Service\Command\AbstractCommand`` class and implement the ``build()`` method.
 The ``build()`` method is responsible for using the arguments of the command to build one or more HTTP requests.

 Docblock annotations for commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~